calroc/Thun/docs/Generator Programs.md

     x == dup i

-We can apply it to a quoted program consisting of some value `a` and a function `B`:
+We can apply it to a quoted program consisting of some value `a` and some function `B`:

     [a B] x
     [a B] a B